rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 results a typical query will match and how much extra I/O overhead that inline field is going to add.
-Finally, run your own benchmarks on your own hardware with real data while profiling your system's I/O, CPU, and mem usage.
+Finally, run your own benchmarks on your own hardware with real data while profiling your system's I/O, CPU, and memory usage.
 Doing anything else is just pissing in the wind.

 Run The Benchmark Yourself